 Welders are currently in high demand.
-However, there are hardly any free qualified specialists.
-Therefore, the available skilled workers must be used as effectively as possible in order to be able to serve all the orders.
-But that is not all.
-The cost pressure is also increasing in the competitive markets.
-However, producing as cheaply as possible is not enough either.
-The demands on quality are increasing to the same extent.
+However, there are hardly any qualified specialists left.
+Therefore, the available skilled workers must be deployed as effectively as possible in order to be able to handle all the orders.
+But that's not all.
+Cost pressure is also increasing in competitive markets.
+However, producing as cheaply as possible is not enough.
+Quality requirements are increasing to the same extent.

 Which cobot is suitable for welding?

 Many companies in numerous industries are already using cobots to relieve employees of heavy and tiring routine work.
-In this way, they are actively combating the shortage of skilled workers.
+In doing so, they are actively combating the shortage of skilled workers.
 Another side effect is the increased attractiveness.
-This new technology makes the company more attractive to young, tech-savvy professionals.
+This new technology makes the company more attractive to young, tech-savvy specialists.

-Added to this is the repeat accuracy of +/- 0.05mm, which is important for welding seams of the highest quality.
+Added to this is the repeat accuracy of +/- 0.05 mm, which is important for top quality weld seams.
 Time-consuming reworking is therefore not necessary with welding cobots.
-The welding cobot even reduces scrap.
+The welding scobot even reduces rejects.

-What is the correct layout for cobot welding?
+What is the right layout for cobot welding?

-There are several ways companies can integrate the UR10e into existing processes:
+There are various ways in which companies can integrate the UR10e into existing processes:

-- If you want to get started quickly and easily, the cobot can easily be placed on an existing welding workbench.
+- If you want to get started quickly and easily, the Cobot can simply be placed on an existing welding workbench.

-- A welding cobot that stands between two stations is optimally utilized.
+- A welding scobot positioned between two stations is optimally utilized.
 It can weld at one table while an employee prepares parts at the other table.

-- There is the possibility for highly automated welding cells.
-These cells are then closed and have two stations with integrated linear axis.
-This structure is similar to traditional welding cells.
+- There is the option of highly automated welding cells.
+These cells are then closed and have two stations with an integrated linear axis.
+This design is similar to traditional welding cells.
 However, the programming interface of the cobots is much more intuitive than that of industrial robots.
 Therefore, anyone can operate it.

 We recommend the help of an expert, such as Arnold Schweisstechnik from Seedorf.

-An expert can implement the best solution for you and make a smooth integration possible.
+An expert can implement the best solution for you and make smooth integration possible.

 How do companies use welding cobots?

 Köhler MFE GmbH also uses a cobot for welding.
-The Cobot welds stainless steel parts, which are then used to make work furniture for the food industry.
+The Cobot welds stainless steel parts, which are then used to produce work furniture for the food industry.

-The Cobot welding system consists of two stations connected by a linear axis.
-Workers insert new parts on one side of the cell while a UR10e welds the assembly together in the other area.
-Thanks to the linear axis, the Cobot can flexibly switch back and forth between the areas.
+The Cobot welding system consists of two stations that are connected by a linear axis.
+The employees insert new parts on one side of the cell, while a UR10e welds the assembly together in the other area.
+Thanks to the linear axis, the cobot can flexibly switch back and forth between the areas.

 By using the cobot, Köhler was able to halve the duration of the welding process.
-In addition, the welding seams of the cobot are extremely uniform.
+In addition, the Cobot's weld seams are extremely uniform.
 Even when the cobot is welding around the clock.

 Small and medium-sized companies in particular benefit from welding with cobots.